-To help students and parents figure out the money you owe or money you’re getting back, our office will put pending aid amounts on students’ billing account for the fall and spring semesters.
+To help students and parents figure out the money you owe or money you’re getting back, our office will put pending aid amounts on students’ billing accounts for the fall and spring semesters.
 Pending aid amounts are replaced with actual funds 10 days before the start of each term.

 Financial aid is made up of loans, grants, and work-study.
 Therefore, student loans are considered aid.
 To learn more about student loans that are available, please visit Types of Aid.

-Financial aid awards may be changed because:
+Financial aid offers may be changed because:

 - Your residency has changed.

 - Your enrollment status has changed.